biodash/biodash.github.io/content/codeclub-schedule/index.md

 We will meet on **Thursdays at 2 pm** starting on January 13th, 2022.
 [Sign up using the form](/codeclub-about/#sign-up)!

-We meet over Zoom (sign up for the link) but you can you can also join Jessica in person in Howlett 340.
+We will be meeting over Zoom (sign up for the link), but you can also join Jessica, who will connect from Howlett 340, in person.

 <!--- We have also included these sessions in the [BioDASH calendar](/events/#calendar). -->